Learn how to identify your baby’s position with Belly Mapping.

 The three “Anteriors,” LOT, LOA and OA are all ideal for the start of labor.
 Both LOA and OA require less rotation than LOT and may start a faster labor, but may be less common than LOT.
 Generally, few midwives or doctors pay strict attention to the actual head position so the LOT baby is very often called LOA or just OA.

-As labor begins, the high riding ROT baby struggles to ROA getting past the sacral promontory at the base of the spine, and then swings to LOT to engage in the pelvis.
-Most babies go on to OA at the pelvic or perineal floor.
-If a baby engages as a ROT he or she will commonly go to OP, but a few to ROA in midpelvis, and continue down to finish as either an ROA or OA.
+As labor begins, the high riding, unengaged Right Occiput Transverse baby slowly rotates to ROA working past the sacral promontory at the base of the spine and then swings around to LOT to engage in the pelvis.
+Most babies go on to OA at the pelvic floor, or further down, on the perineal floor.

 Childbirth texts estimate 15-30% of babies are OP in labor.
 Jean Sutton in Optimal Foetal Positioning describes that 50% of babies tend toward posterior in early labor upon admission to the hospital.
-My observations are that 75% of babies have their hands in front before early labor, indicating their backs are closer to their mother’s backs than her front.
 Strong latent labor swings about a third of these to LOT before dilation begins (in “pre-labor” or “false labor”).

-Only 5-7% of babies emerge directly OP, the rest rotate in labor.
+Jean Sutton’s observation indicates that some of the babies starting in a posterior position rotate before arriving to the hospital.
+Ellice Lieberman observed most posteriors will rotate out of posterior into either anterior or facing a hip throughout labor.
+Only 5-8% of all babies emerge directly OP (13% with an epidural in Liebermann’s study).
 At least 12% of all cesareans are for OP babies that get stuck due to the larger diameter of the OP head in comparison to the OA head.
 It’s more common for ROT, ROP and OP babies to rotate during labor and emerge facing back (OA).
+Some babies get stuck half way through a long-arc rotation and some of them will need a cesarean anyway.

 Due to the physical therapy background of DONA co-founder, Penny Simkin, our DONA birth doula trainings and annual conferences include helpful techniques for babies whose heads are less than ideally aligned in the pelvis.
-Two key books, Optimal Foetal Positioning and The Labor Progress Handbook, give caregivers non-surgical strategies with movement and gravity.
+The Labor Progress Handbook gives caregivers non-surgical strategies with movement and gravity.

-Belly Mapping is a pleasant, bonding experience for a family.
+Belly Mapping® is a pleasant, bonding experience for a family.
 Fears about posterior fetal positioning should be reduced with a calm and confident response about a variety of solutions a mother can choose from.
-Simple demonstrations of some of the techniques taught in doula trainings, such as the Abdominal Lift, the Lunge and the Open Knee Chest will reassure parents that rotational support is available.
+Simple demonstrations of some of the techniques taught in doula trainings, such as the Abdominal Lift, and the Lunge will reassure parents that rotational support is available.

 The “Three Anteriors” babies have the easiest time, now, rotating to the final birth position of Occiput Anterior.